The Difference Between Fiberglass and Plaster Casts for Broken Bones:

 A fiberglass cast is better than a plaster cast in many ways.
 Fiberglass has less weight thereby making the cast made from it lighter.
 Fiberglass casts are also more porous and durable.
 They give room for air to flow in and out.

-Fiberglass casts are the preferred options for limbs that need to be X-rayed while healing.
+Fiberglass casts are the preferred options for limbs that need an X-ray while healing.

 Can my child use a waterproof cast?

 This is a good question that you should ask the doctor during your appointment.
-A waterproof cast may be suitable and may not be suitable for your child.
+A waterproof cast may or may not work for children.
 If your child needs to get a waterproof cast, then he or she needs to wait for at least one to two weeks because the tissues that surround the fractured bone usually swell first.

 Most insurance companies do not cover the cost of a waterproof cast.
 If that is the case, you will need to buy a special waterproof material to protect the child’s cast.

 Waterproof casts are suitable for swimming pools, showers, and baths.
 Ensure that your child does not wear the waterproof cast in a hot tub, a pond, the ocean, or in a hot tub.
-Sand should also be prevented from having access into the cast as this can cause skin irritation.
+Sand should never get into the cast as this can cause skin irritation.

 At Medical City Children’s Orthopedic and Spine Specialists, we provide waterproof casts for kids that are at least 18 years old.

-To maintain the lining of the cast, waterproof casts need to be submerged in water every day.
+To maintain the lining of the cast, waterproof casts need daily submerging in water.
 When it’s time to remove your child’s cast, ensure you get in touch with an experienced technician or clinician.

 How is a cast removed?

-Get An Expert Diagnosis, Treatment, and Rehabilitation for Bone, Joint, or Connective Tissue Disorders
+Get An Expert Diagnosis, Treatment, and Rehabilitation for Broken Bones

 ____________________